Plus500 vs FXCM 2025

 |

-Both Plus500 and FXCM do not offer the ability to buy actual (delivered) cryptocurrencies, but they do provide the option to trade cryptocurrency derivatives.
+Online brokers Plus500 and FXCM do not offer the ability to buy actual (delivered) cryptocurrency, but both provide cryptocurrency contracts for difference (CFDs) for trading.

 In our Plus500 vs FXCM comparison of deposit and withdrawal options, FXCM supports ACH/SEPA while Plus500 does not; both brokers accept PayPal, Skrill, and bank wire transfers, and Visa/Mastercard availability is not specified for either.